mendix/docs/content/en/docs/appstore/use-content/modules/database-connector-mx10.md

 * `INSERT`
 * `UPDATE`
 * `DELETE`
+* `Stored Procedure`

 ### 1.3 Limitations

-* `SELECT` queries can be saved only if they are successfully executed and a response structure is created
+* `SELECT` queries and `Stored Procedure` can be saved only if they are successfully executed and a response structure is created
-* The connector supports columns with primitive data types only
+* The connector supports columns and Stored Procedure parameters with primitive data types only
 * If column names contain special characters, use an alias for the column name
 * Parameters are only supported for filter values (prepared statements)
-* Stored procedures with no parameters are only supported in [Studio Pro 10.9 and above](/releasenotes/studio-pro/10.9/).

 ### 1.4 Prerequisites